Spir-Group/github-migrate/README.md

 ### Worker Control

-All three workers can be independently controlled from the dashboard:
+All four workers can be independently controlled from the dashboard:
+- **Discovery Worker**: Discovers new repositories from source organizations
 - **Status Worker**: Determines which repositories need syncing
 - **Migration Worker**: Queues up to 10 migrations concurrently
 - **Progress Worker**: Monitors in-progress migrations (auto-starts on startup)